The Red Studio

-L'Atelier Rouge, also known as The Red Studio, is a painting by Henri Matisse from 1911, in the collection of The Museum of Modern Art, New York City.
+The Red Studio (French: L'Atelier Rouge) is an oil on canvas painting by French artist Henri Matisse from 1911.
+It is held in the collection of the Museum of Modern Art, in New York.

 In 2004, L'Atelier Rouge came in at No. 5 in a poll of 500 art experts voting for the most influential of all works of modern art, along with works by Pablo Picasso, Marcel Duchamp and Andy Warhol.

 Formal analysis

 This work depicts Matisse's atelier (studio) that he had built for himself in 1909, entirely awash in one tone of vibrant, rusty red.
 At 64 inches by 51 inches, the interior still life successfully accomplishes a monumentality while also seeming inviting.
 Unassertive yellow lines create the outlines of Matisse's furniture, creating objects out of the expansive red space.
 A grandfather clock sits approximately in the center of the composition, serving as a vertical axis that brings balance and harmony to the spatial discontinuities of the studio.
 The paintings and objects within the room, seemingly suspended in the sea of red, establish a sense of spatial depth by creating angles and perspective in an otherwise flat picture.
 They also give the eye a place to rest and bring a sense of harmony to the colors.
 Most of the objects are painted with whites, blues, and greens, colors that contrast and balance the thinly-applied red paint.
 There is also a tabletop that dominates the bottom left corner of the canvas, jutting out from the edge as if the viewer were next to it and looking down from a corner of the room.
 The spatial discontinuities of the table, the objects in the room, the chairs on the right side of the canvas, and the window on the left wall give the sense that this is the artist's environment, dominated by creativity and color more than laws of natural order.